DaJoker29/worldbuilding-project-omd/Session 41 - 05.15.2025.md

 **START HERE**

 - "Tessa knows who Bonhart is!
 Tessa knows who Bonhart is." — Linneaus, over message.
-- Tessa is looking for Bonhart!
+- Tessa is looking for Bonhart.
+Tessa knows Bonhart is going after Abraham.
 - We make it back to Monther's and rest.

 ***Long REST***